Updated 2/1/2025

 It’s officially tax time!
 We know this can be a stressful time, but here is a helpful FAQ to help you understand some tax prep options and think about how to leverage tax time to build credit!

 Not sure where to start when it comes to your taxes or credit building options?
 If you’re already a participant, contact us!!!
-If you are new to us, you can sign up for FREE, unlimited one-on-one counseling and coaching HERE!

 Building Credit During Tax Time: